STEP 1: Choose your Blogging Platform

 Creating a Static Homepage

 A static page is different than a blog page.
 In the case of a static homepage, it never changes.
-If you want your homepage to stage the same, regardless of what’s going on in other parts of your website, follow these steps:
+If you want your homepage to stage the same, regardless of what’s going on in other parts of your blog, follow these simple steps:

 - Go to Settings -> Reading